Coordination icon blue circle

 Patient Safety Planning Tools / Coordination

-• Lead a conversation about a patient safety topic at regular staff meetings
+• Lead conversations on safety topics at staff meetings

-• Serve as a point person for concerns about patient safety
+• Serve as point person for safety concerns

-• Set patient safety goals, test ideas, and track progress
+• Set safety goals, test ideas and track progress

 • Follow up with staff who make suggestions